 We stop at a scenic outlook, where camels and aggressive trinket salesmen outnumber the tourists.
 Camel men vie with each other to convince passersby to mount their camels for photos (you may remember where that nearly led me in the Forest of Cedars…).
 We are in awe as we watch Doug converse with one of the camel men.
 He can start a conversation with pretty much everyone he meets.

 We arrive at Oukaimden, a ski resort and town at about 10,000 ft. elevation.
 It’s windy but not as chilly as I was expecting.
 Doug points to the area where some sheep are grazing.
 “Usually there’s still snow there this time of year.”

-Doug orders lunch from a roadside restaurant – tagines of beef, chicken and goat, under layers of potatoes, carrots and canned green peas.
-The goat is fatty, but the dishes are all piping hot and satisfying in spite of the complete lack of spice that is an unexpected deficit in the cuisine here.
+Doug orders lunch from a roadside restaurant.
+We are seated under a large umbrella at a table covered with a white plastic cloth and laid out with an assortment of floral patterned melmac plates.
+Tagines filled with beef, chicken and goat, under layers of potatoes, carrots and canned green peas, soon arrive and cover the table.
+The goat is pretty fatty, but the dishes are all piping hot and satisfying in spite of the complete lack of spice that is an unexpected deficit to the cuisine here.

-After lunch, I climb about halfway up the hill to investigate some old stone ruins.
-Doug says that shepherds shelter here when they bring their sheep to graze during the summer season.
+I climb about halfway up the hill to investigate the stone ruins that Doug had pointed out.
+They appear to be the remains of a small village, with only stone walls remaining of the original one-room structures.
+Doug says that shepards use these ruins as shelters during the summer season, when they bring their sheep to graze here.
 The grass is emerald green but very boggy, and there’s a lot of rock outcrop.
-But the scenery is fantastic, especially the view of Mt.
-Toubkal, the second tallest mountain in Africa behind Kilimanjaro.
+But the scenery is pretty fantastic, especially the view of Mt.
+Toubkal, rising 13,000 feet in the distance, being the second tallest mountain in Africa behind Kilimanjaro.